19th Century Architectural Photography Collection

 About the Collection

-Following Russell Sturgis’s death in 1909, Washington University, under the direction of architecture professor Frederick B. Mann, acquired his photographic collection.
+Following Russell Sturgis’s death in 1909, WashU acquired his photographic collection under the direction of architecture professor Frederick B. Mann.
 Intended for use as a teaching collection, the prints were mounted, blind-stamped, and classified geographically for use in architectural history and design courses.

-While primarily related to architecture, these late 19th-century photographs also document period travel, archaeological, and portraiture conventions.
+While primarily related to architecture, these late 19th-century photographs document period travel, archaeological, and portraiture conventions.

-The albums reside in Washington University’s Kranzberg Art & Architecture Library‘s Special Collections.
-For an overview of the Collection, consult the Library Catalog records for David Hanlon’s Inventory of the Sturgis Photographic Collection linked below.
+The albums reside in WashU’s Kranzberg Art & Architecture Library’s Special Collections.
+For an overview of the Collection, consult the Libraries Catalog records for David Hanlon’s Inventory of the Sturgis Photographic Collection linked below.

 The Louvre, Paris, France: Building decorated with ornate pillars and statues.
 Photograph by Édouard Baldus, ca. 1860, from the 19th Century Architectural Photography Collection.